 According to him, culture is based on a characteristic called “pragmatic will”.
 Vietnamese people have the valuable characteristics of working hard, ensuring stability, taking responsibility and persistently pursuing goals when those goals are beneficial to the country.

-On the policy side, there are many factors, but the most important one is that Vietnam supports free trade.
-Since signing a bilateral trade agreement with the United States in 2001, Vietnam has joined the World Trade Organization (in 2007) and signed 15 more bilateral trade agreements.
-Free trade is Vietnam’s ticket to prosperity.
-Vietnam has participated in FTAs for the past 25 years and will continue to do so.
+In terms of policy, there are many factors, but the most important is Vietnam's support for free trade.
+Since signing a bilateral trade agreement with the US in 2001, Vietnam has joined the World Trade Organization (in 2007) and signed 15 more bilateral trade agreements.
+Free trade is Vietnam's ticket to prosperity.
+Vietnam has participated in free trade agreements for the past 25 years and will continue to do so.

-The clearest evidence is that Vietnam is positioning itself as a preferred destination in the “China+1” strategy of global manufacturers.
-Manufacturers are leaving China and moving their operations to Vietnam.
-Therefore, the US diplomacy is a comprehensive strategic partner of Vietnam, which means that American businesses are well positioned to be part of this trend.
+The clearest evidence is that Vietnam has positioned itself as a preferred destination in the "China+1" strategy of global manufacturers.
+Manufacturers are leaving China and relocating their operations to Vietnam.
+Therefore, the US's diplomatic partnership with Vietnam as a comprehensive strategic partner means that American businesses are well-positioned to be part of this trend.

 “Over the past 25 years, Vietnam has been developing its economy and exporting Vietnamese-made goods to the world.
 It is absurd to think that this trend will end because of a change in leadership,” he said.

-“The visit of Mr. To Lam to the US and his meetings with important figures and corporations took place at the right time – it speaks to Vietnam’s internal strength, thereby creating an international position.
+Mr. To Lam's visit to the US and his meetings with important figures and corporations came at a very opportune time – this speaks volumes about Vietnam's internal strength, thereby building its international standing.
 This is a positive sign for what is to come.
-This will boost the confidence of American and other business leaders as well as the overseas Vietnamese community that Vietnam will continue its journey and do its best to continue developing the economy for the next 25 years.”
+This will boost the confidence of American business leaders and other businesses, as well as the Vietnamese community abroad, that Vietnam will continue its journey and strive to further develop its economy for another 25 years.”

-The author of this article would like to note that, when mentioning meetings with important figures at the United Nations forum, it is necessary to pay attention to a special detail that attracted the plenary session of the United Nations - that is, at the beginning of his speech, US President Joe Biden reviewed his long-standing political career, from the time he was first elected to the US Senate in 1972 - the time when the US was still fighting in Vietnam.
+The author of this article would like to note that, when discussing meetings with influential figures at the United Nations forum, one particular detail that captivated the UN plenary session was that, at the beginning of his speech, US President Joe Biden reviewed his arduous political career, from his first election to the US Senate in 1972 – a time when the US was still engaged in the Vietnam War.

-The US President shared: “We were living at a historic turning point, through a time of tension and uncertainty.
+The US President shared: “At that time, we were living at a turning point in history, through a time of tension and uncertainty.
 America was fighting in Vietnam, the longest war in the country’s history at that time…”.

-According to Mr. Biden, the United States was internally divided and angry over many different issues.
-Although it overcame that period, including ending its participation in the war in Vietnam, things were not easy or simple for the United States.
-However, through efforts, Vietnam and the United States overcame their differences and built a strong partnership.
+According to Biden, the United States was internally divided and angry over many different issues at the time.
+Although that period has passed, including the end of the Vietnam War, things were not easy or simple for the United States.
+However, through their efforts, Vietnam and the United States have overcome their differences and built a strong partnership.

 He affirmed, “Today, the US and Vietnam are partners and friends.
-The Vietnam-US relationship is proof that the horrors of war always have a way forward.
+The Vietnam-US relationship is proof that the horror of war always has a way forward.
 Everything can become better.
 We must not forget that.”

-An event that also received special attention from international public opinion was the first face-to-face meeting between the leaders of Vietnam and the United States, taking place in the context of the two countries marking one year of establishing a Comprehensive Strategic Partnership.
+An event that also received special attention from international public opinion was the first face-to-face meeting between the leaders of Vietnam and the United States, taking place in the context of the two countries marking one year since establishing the Comprehensive Strategic Partnership.

 During the meeting, President Joe Biden expressed his condolences to Vietnam for the damage caused by super typhoon Yagi and affirmed that the US government is ready to support Vietnam in the recovery process after the storm.

-Once again congratulating General Secretary and President To Lam on his new position, President Joe Biden affirmed that the US considers Vietnam “a partner of paramount importance in the region”.
-According to researcher Liu Qingbin (China), “such an assessment of a Southeast Asian country that is not an ally of the US is truly rare”.
+Once again congratulating General Secretary and President To Lam on his new position, President Joe Biden affirmed that the US considers Vietnam "a top priority partner in the region."
+According to researcher Liu Qingbin (China), "such an assessment of a Southeast Asian country that is not an ally of the US is truly rare."

-President Joe Biden emphasized, “The United States supports Vietnam in playing an increasingly important role in the region and the world; wishes to closely coordinate with Vietnam in maintaining peace, stability, cooperation, upholding international law, ensuring freedom of navigation and aviation in the East Sea, combating climate change and resolving common regional and international issues.”
+President Joe Biden emphasized, “The United States supports Vietnam playing an increasingly important role in the region and internationally; and looks forward to working closely with Vietnam in maintaining peace, stability, cooperation, upholding international law, ensuring freedom of navigation and overflight in the South China Sea, combating climate change, and addressing common regional and international issues.”

 During meetings with many heads of state and international organizations, and large corporations on the sidelines of the Conference, the Vietnamese delegation also received high appreciation for its achievements and affirmation of continued support and cooperation with Vietnam in many fields.

-As materialists, we are not simply optimistic about those compliments.
-On the one hand, we are grateful for the support of international friends for Vietnam; on the other hand, we deeply realize that the will to be self-reliant and self-reliant to build strong strength from within is the decisive factor, and external support is important for the process of building and developing the country quickly and sustainably.
+As materialists, we are not simply optimistic about those praises.
+On the one hand, we are grateful for the support of our international friends for Vietnam; on the other hand, we deeply understand that the will to be self-reliant and strong, building a powerful force from within, is the decisive factor, while external support is important for the rapid and sustainable development of the country.

 The practice of nearly 40 years of innovation and international integration with great and comprehensive achievements is the foundation that allows us to confidently enter a new era - the era of Vietnam's rise - as affirmed by the message of General Secretary and President To Lam domestically and internationally.